 Yet this is exactly what a lot of marketers are chasing.
 In fact, some marketing departments are paying for this kind of outcome, hiring influencers to create exactly this kind of social posts.

-Shares, likes and comments are the most visible, but also the least impactful marketing metrics.
+Shares, likes and comments are the most visible, but also the least impactful of marketing and PR metrics.
 But they aren’t always correlated with awareness, traffic and demand.

 It’s for these reasons that digital marketing managers resist the lure of social media metrics.
 Most of the marketers I know would trade 100 likes for a single email subscriber any day.

 But we all tend to overvalue the things we can see, and social metrics are so very visible.
 I always remind people of Julian’s Law of Marketing Metrics: “The more visible the metric, the less important it is for your business.”